Success! TRAVEL24 has been applied to your cart.

 The Calming Seborrheic Serum

-Some of the above natural treatments for seborrheic dermatitis may be a hassle to prepare and wash off.
+Some of the above natural remedies for seborrheic dermatitis may be a hassle to prepare and wash off.

 We're talking about leaving on sticky, sweet honey overnight.
 Meanwhile, some options like tea tree oil, sea salt, and apple cider vinegar require you to dilute the substance carefully before application.